lucky-media/guidelines/pages/frontend/alpine.md

 Alpine.start()
 ```

-In order to learn Alpine and its basics their [documentation](https://alpinejs.dev/start-here) is a great start.
-Below is a sample demo for a dropdown component:
+Kickstart your Alpine.js mastery with their [documentation](https://alpinejs.dev/start-here) for fundamental knowledge.
+Check out this sample dropdown component for a taste of what's possible:

 ```html
 <div x-data="{ open: false }">